Maximilian Steinberg

 Though once considered the hope of Russian music, Steinberg is far less well known today than his mentor (and father-in-law) Nikolai Rimsky-Korsakov, his rival Igor Stravinsky, or his student protege Dmitri Shostakovich.

-During the early 21st century, however, Steinberg's choral concerto Passion Week was rediscovered and performed for the first time.
-It was instantly lavishly praised as a masterpiece by both lovers and performers of Classical music.
+In 2014, Steinberg's choral concerto Passion Week was rediscovered and performed for the first time.
+It was instantly praised as a masterpiece by both lovers and performers of Classical music.
 This has triggered a revival of interest in the life and music of Maximilian Steinberg.

 Life

-Steinberg was born into a Lithuanian Jewish family in Vilnius (then Russian Empire).
+Steinberg was born into a Lithuanian Jewish family in Vilnius, Russian Empire (now in Lithuania).
 His father, Osey (Hosea) Steinberg, was a leading scholar of Hebrew.
-In 1901 he went to Saint Petersburg, to study biology at the university there.
+In 1901, he went to Saint Petersburg, to study biology at the university there.
 He graduated in 1906.
 In the meantime he also started studying at the Saint Petersburg Conservatory.
 He entered Anatoly Lyadov's harmony class, moving on to Nikolai Rimsky-Korsakov's harmony class and Alexander Glazunov's counterpoint class.
 His considerable talent in composition soon became clear, encouraged especially by his mentor Rimsky-Korsakov.
 He graduated from the Conservatory in 1908.
 Fellow student Igor Stravinsky resented the apparent favoring of Steinberg by Rimsky-Korsakov over him.
 Nevertheless, Steinberg named Stravinsky as one of his closest school friends when the latter had made a big name in the West, which Stravinsky resented even more.

 Steinberg was considered first as a great hope of Russian music but refused to imitate Stravinsky and other modern composers, instead preferring the 19th-century music of the Mighty Handful.
 Steinberg composed with firm control and brilliant orchestration, noted often about his music.

 In 1908, Steinberg was baptized into the Russian Orthodox Church and married his mentor's daughter, Nadezhda Rimskaya-Korsakova.
 Steinberg's father-in-law died the same year, and Steinberg edited and completed his Principles of Orchestration, which was later published in Paris.

 At the conservatory, Steinberg first became a lecturer, then in 1915, Professor of Composition and Orchestration, the position that Rimsky-Korsakov had held.
 He remained in that post during the October Revolution and subsequent Russian Civil War.

 Composer Dmitri Shostakovich began studying at the Conservatory as a 13-year-old boy in 1919 and Steinberg tried to guide him in the traditions of the great Russian composers of the 19th century.
 Ultimately, however, Steinberg was disappointed to see Shostakovich "wasting his talent" by imitating the styles of Stravinsky and Sergei Prokofiev.

 Between 1921 and 1926, Steinberg composed Passion Week, a Russian Orthodox choral concerto which is now regarded as a masterpiece.
 While writing it, Steinberg transformed the Medieval Znamenny chants used to relate the Passion and Death of Jesus Christ during Holy Week by composing sometimes as many as twelve different harmonies at once.
 Steinberg's decision to write a work of overtly Christian music during the Second Soviet Anti-Religious Campaign was an act that could have had serious consequences for himself and his family.